Speakers Schedule

 23-26: Curt Fields, Grant Days!, Georgetown, OH

-18: Evan Portman, “A Question of Conscience: Saint Vincent Archabbey in the Civil War,” Greater Pittsburgh Civil War Round Table
+18: Evan Portman, “A Question of Conscience: Saint Vincent Archabbey in the Civil War,” Greater Pittsburgh (PA) Civil War Round Table

 27: Curt Fields, Grant at Fort Henry and Fort Donelson, St. Louis CWRT, MO